 and use this powerful blend of logic and intuition to help my fellow

 humans get the fuck unstuck.

 I began my work as a coach in the very same mastermind program that served as a catalyst for my own career change.
-Shortly thereafter, I became a certified Martha Beck Wayfinder Life Coach, started my own coaching practice, and you know what?
+Shortly thereafter, I completed the Martha Beck Life Coach training program, started my own private practice, and you know what?

 I WAS GOOD AT IT, AND I LOVED IT, AND I FELT MORE ALIGNED WITH WHO I REALLY AM THAN EVER BEFORE.